Obesliscoides cuniculi

 cuniculi cuniculi infecting

-the pet rabbit, although the other subspecies is also occasionally found.
-The
+the other subspecies is also occasionally found.
+The life cycle of

-life cycle of Obeliscoides cuniculi is direct.
-Obeliscoides sp. does
+Obeliscoides cuniculi is direct.
+Obeliscoides

-not represent a public health danger.
+sp. does not represent a public health risk.

 Obeliscoides